 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices safely.
 This is reflected in the decisions they make about their behaviour and their learning.

 Part of our school ethos and behaviour policy has revolved around Core Values such as ‘Respect’, and pupils have been part of discussions and assemblies related to what this means and how we can be respectful every day.
-In Year 5 and Year 6 assemblies, we have dealt with the issues of respecting others, learning about different backgrounds and beliefs.
+In all year group assemblies we have dealt with the issues of respecting others, learning about different backgrounds and beliefs, appropraite and inappropriate language.
 We teach about tolerance and understanding and we learn about other children’s cultures and religions through respectful questions which help us to find out more about individuals and groups of people who belong within our school community.
-We also hold a language of the month assembly which shares the diverse languages we have within the school and teaches about the countries and traditions that our different children do day to day.

 Being in a school which is culturally diverse, we work closely with pupils to help them understand their place in a culturally diverse society.
 Assemblies and discussions involving prejudices and racism and have been followed and supported by learning in RE and PSHE.
 Each year group will cover different religions and will visit places of worship.
 We also invite in visitors to talk about their religions.
 We cover British Values, where we look at all the different groups who live in Britain and the United Kingdom and how our school is a reflection of this.